asteinkrauss/7900Group2/README.md

 # ADAN-ADEC7900 Group 2
 dataset of average American household income by capita and fruit and vegetables prices from 2013, 2016, 2020

-# Research question
+# Research Question

 We aim to analyze the affordability of fruits and vegetables based on the average American household income by capita over multiple years.
 We hope to investigate whether income constraints influence access to fresh produce versus alternative forms (i.e., canned/frozen) and how this impacts adherence to dietary guidelines.
 The findings could inform policymakers responsible for food pricing regulations and programs like food stamps, helping them understand the challenges individuals and families face in accessing nutritious foods and potentially guiding adjustments to policies or interventions aimed at improving dietary habits, particularly considering potential differences in affordability between fruits and vegetables.

-# Decision maker
+# Decision Maker

 We plan to target our research for use by the Congressional Committees on Agriculture because they play a crucial role in shaping legislation and policies related to food and agriculture, including programs like the Supplemental Nutrition Assistance Program (SNAP) and other food assistance initiatives.